cytechmobile/radicle-github-actions-adapter/README.md

 Standard I/O is used for communication with the broker.
 Logging is directed to stderr.

 > Radicle broker requires an executable of the adapter.
-Use `make build` to get only the binary
+Use `make build` to generate the binary.

 ### Application arguments